caseykneale/ChemometricsTools.jl/docs/src/Demos/OtherPackages.md

 ![Fancies](https://raw.githubusercontent.com/caseykneale/ChemometricsTools/master/images/BayesDemo/Horseshoe_FinnishHS_SpikeSlab_coefficients.png)

-What's interesting to note here is that, as described in the literature, Bayesian LASSO does not perform like classical LASSO (Trevor Park & George Casella (2008) The Bayesian Lasso, Journal of the American Statistical Association, 103:482, 681-686, DOI: 10.1198/016214508000000337).
+What's interesting to note here is that, as described in the literature, Bayesian LASSO does not perform like classical LASSO <sup>1</sup>.
 It didn't introduce true sparsity in the coefficients, but it did selectively give more weight to interesting regions than say bayesian OLS did.
 Fun.
 Mean-while, obvious feature selection/dimension reduction can be obtained by the Horseshoe, Finnish-Horseshoe, and Spike-slab regression approaches.

 The Horseshoe regression method gave regression coefficients which had large weights at positions that aligned well with energies attributable to known vibrational states in water (see figure below).
 A small upweighting near 1500nm and much larger weights occurring around 1900-2200nm coincide somewhat well with the known absorption coefficients.
 Maybe not the most intuitive results, but somewhat informative nonetheless.

 ![TrainPlots](https://raw.githubusercontent.com/caseykneale/ChemometricsTools/master/images/BayesDemo/water_absorption.png)
-K.F.
-Palmer and D. Williams, "Optical Properties of water in the near infrared," Journal of the Optical Society of America, V.64, pp. 1107-1110, August, 1974.
+*(Reference: 2)*

 Perhaps the results would be more clear if we did not downsample the spectra?
 At the end of the day, sparsity isn't everything, in NIR, the desire to have compact representations of the data is philosophically nuanced.

 Sure, everyone wants a single channel in their calibration that is perfectly linear with the property of interest, has impeccable Signal-to-Noise-Ratio, and lacks interferent signal.
 The reality is, both analyte and interferent information in the NIR portion of the electromagnetic spectrum are extremely collinear.
 This makes the art of band selection, difficult.
 Selection of too few channels, and we may overfit chemical effects, not account for drift, or other phenomena.
 Too many channels, and we may have a multivariate advantage, but also, could receive sub-optimal efficacy due to scatter, noise, nonlinear contributions, decaying quantum efficiency, etc.

 Now, we might ask ourselves, how good are these models?
 Sure some have interesting regression coefficients, but let's peak at some predicted vs actual plots for the training and hold out sets.